 McGuireWoods Diversity Scholarship Program – 1L

-First year law students.
-To us, diversity encompasses age, sex, gender identity, race, ethnicity, national origin, disability, religion, sexual orientation, marital status, veteran status, as well as educational, economic and professional backgrounds.
+At McGuireWoods, we define diversity as recognizing and valuing the differences in our workforce.
+To us, diversity encompasses age, sex, gender identity, race, ethnicity, national origin, disability, religion, sexual orientation, marital status and veteran status, as well as educational and professional backgrounds.

 - From an economically disadvantaged family.

 - A member of a group currently underrepresented in law schools and law firms.

 - From a family with little or no legal education or experience.